Priorities for Strategy 3.3

 - Develop and test bundled intervention components (each validated individually in prior research) that have the greatest impact on patients’ lives and functioning.

 Priority areas include:

-- Performing effectiveness studies in community practice settings that systematically examine heterogeneity in representative patient populations, of diverse racial/ethnic/gender groups – including standardized collection of core data to promote data integration, sharing, and pooled analysis – in the service of identifying mediators/moderators and informing more prescriptive approaches.
+- Performing effectiveness studies in community practice settings that systematically examine heterogeneity in representative patient populations, of diverse racial/ethnic/gender groups and across ages – including standardized collection of core data to promote data integration, sharing, and pooled analysis – in the service of identifying mediators/moderators and informing more prescriptive approaches.

 - Testing modular or stepped-care approaches for matching intervention intensity and components to illness severity and specific functional impairments.

-- Developing and testing individualized strategies targeted to specific functional impairments or to those individuals most at risk for relapse/recurrence to maximize the chances of complete recovery and sustained remission.
+- Developing and testing individualized strategies targeted to specific functional impairments or developmental stages or to those individuals most at risk for relapse/recurrence to maximize the chances of complete recovery and sustained remission.